 LEGB Rule in Python Programming

-LEGB stands for Local, Enclosed, Global, and Built-in Scope.
-It's used to define the scope and accessibility of a variable within the code.
+the code.
 The LEGB Rule is a type of name procedure for lookup, which emits a order in which the respective language "Python" lookup for names.
 LEGB Rule is also used to denote namespaces which stores variable names and values.

 The Original Concept of "SCOPE" is that How Variables and Names are looked up into your written code and also emits the visibility of variable within the written code.